josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/🙀_Chronically_Online/🐙_how_darpa_lost_containment_of_tentacle_porn.md

 - Communities make richer culture when outside attention does not arrive as punishment.
 - The internet did not have to become this harmful.
 - Its incentives can be changed.
+- DARPA helped produce a network designed to route information around obstruction.
+Users then developed cultural behaviours that route meaning around social obstruction:

+* Edgelording tests where the current boundary is by deliberately approaching or crossing it.
+* Shitposting packages material as absurdity, making it cheap and pleasurable to reproduce.
+* Ironic detachment provides plausible deniability: I circulated it, but I did not necessarily endorse, desire or even take it seriously.
+* Escalation rewards each participant for producing a stranger, more shocking or more elaborate variation.
+* Repetition converts an obscure sexual object into common cultural vocabulary.
+* Context collapse eventually delivers the joke to people who lack the originating community’s interpretive framework.
+* Commercial platforms mistake attention for approval and amplify the material further.